armbian/documentation/docs/Hardware_Allwinner.md

 - `overscan_x/overscan_y=<int>` - Set x/y overscan value
  This configures a black border on the left and right resp. top and bottom to deal with overscanning displays.
 Defaults to `overscan_x=32` and `overscan_y=20` for composite monitors, 0 for other monitors.

-For example to always use the hdmi connector, even if no cable is inserted, using edid info when available and otherwise initalizing it at 1024x768@60Hz, use: `setenv video-mode sunxi:1024x768-24@60,monitor=dvi,hpd=0,edid=0`.
+For example to always use the HDMI connector, even if no cable is inserted, using edid info when available and otherwise initalizing it at 1024x768@60Hz, use: `setenv video-mode sunxi:1024x768-24@60,monitor=dvi,hpd=0,edid=0`.

-Parameters regarding video must be saved into u-boot environment file since they must be read before reading boot script.
+Parameters regarding video must be saved into U-Boot environment file since they must be read before reading boot script.
 You can do this by adding `saveenv` command at the end of boot script (boot.cmd).
 Remember to recompile boot.cmd to boot.scr and note that changes will come into action after second boot.

 ## What flavour am I using ?